ThisIsCad/mlcom/content/topics/marxism-101/_index.md

 ---
 title: Marxism-Leninism 101
-description: A curated list of reading material and videos for new Marxist-Leninists.
+description: A curated list of reading material and videos for new Marxist-Leninists or new socialists in general who are interested in learning more about socialism & communism from a Marxist-Leninist perspective.
 sidebar: This page provides a curated list of reading material and videos for new Marxist-Leninists.
 ---